Howard Street Cemetery

-Howard Street Cemetery opened in 1801 and now has more than 300 gravestones.
+Opening in 1801, the Howard Street Cemetery has more than 300 gravestones on site at the location.
 Most of the gravestones are in good condition, although some are missing and others have become unreadable with age.
 Inscriptions of the over 300 gravestones, including those that are unreadable, can be found at the Phillips Library of the Peabody Essex Museum.
-The Howard Street Cemetery was also the site of the execution of Giles Corey, and the Salem Dungeon and Jail used during the Salem witch trials was located next to the cemetery.
+The Howard Street Cemetery was also the site of the execution of Giles Corey, one of those accused of witchcraft during the Salem Witch Trials.
+The Salem Dungeon and Jail used during the Salem Witch Trials was located next to the cemetery.